-Trump's court time in Fulton County will be quick.
+Trump's time in Fulton County Jail will be brief.
 Others die waiting

-In the coming days, Donald Trump will turn himself in to police in Georgia.
+On Thursday, Donald Trump will turn himself in to police in Georgia.
 His initial brush with the local criminal justice system is expected to last just hours - most other defendants are not so lucky.

-The former president has been ordered to appear at the Fulton County court by 25 August to face charges of trying to overturn the result of the 2020 election in the state.
+Several of his fellow 18 co-defendants, including Mr Trump's personal lawyer, Rudy Giuliani, have surrendered at the Fulton County Jail in Atlanta this week.
+Authorities have released a steady stream of mugshots of each co-defendant.

 The local sheriff, Pat Labat, has said that officials will follow "normal practices" when processing Mr Trump.

-But experts said he will probably have a very different experience to those who languish in the county's notoriously unsafe jail for weeks, months or even years while awaiting trial.
+But experts said he will probably have a very different experience from those who languish in the county's notoriously unsafe jail for weeks, months or even years while awaiting trial.

 In the US, criminal defendants wait in a jail if they have been arrested, are awaiting trial without bail, or are serving a short sentence behind bars.
 Prisons are where criminals serve longer sentences after conviction.